 Data Federation services for harvesting and aggregating data from different sources could be applied here.
 These services include implementations of the OAI-PMH protocol, API readers, file dump parsers, etc. However, the selection of such services heavily relies on exposing mechanisms that each data source provider supports.
-Additionally, an internal workflow mechanism for transforming the structure of the collected data into a single homogeneous structure could be included as an additional solution; although it applies only in cases where data source providers expose their data in different structures.
+Additionally, an internal workflow mechanism for transforming the structure of the collected data into a single homogeneous structure could be included as an additional solution; although it applies only in cases where data source providers expose their data in different formats.
 Similarly to Challenge 2, AgTech community could greatly benefit by building its storage services on top of EGIs Open Data Platform.